 Capital One Quicksilver Cash Rewards Credit Card

-Capital One Quicksilver is my favorite cash back rewards credit card because it gives you some of the best rewards points and a great amount of protection when traveling internationally.
+My favorite cash back rewards credit card is the Capital One Quicksilver is because it gives you some of the best rewards points and a great amount of protection when traveling internationally.

 Capital One Quicksilver offers unlimited 1.5% cash back on every purchase.
 A 1.5% cash back percentage is 50% higher than the typical cash back credit card on the market today.

 If you are a budget conscience rich person or are an aspiring rich person, the Capital One Quicksilver is a great choice because it has a $0 annual fee.